KathrynLaing/DQ-Pruning/README.md

 These dominance testing functions output the outcome of the dominance query, the number of outcomes traversed, and the time taken to answer the query.

+# Results
+The results of the experiments described about are given in the file `Raw Performance Results`.
+Recall that we performed the following experiment twice (once in the case of binary CP-nets `d=2`, once in the case of multivalued CP-nets where variable domains were allowed to be up to 5 `d=5`).
+Note that, in the binary case we used `n=3-10` and in the multivalued case `n=3-8`.
+First, we generated 100 CP-nets.
+The *kth* CP-net is given in the file `CPN.npd.k.RData` (`p=n-1`, `k` in 1-100).
+The format of these CP-nets is as discussed in `CPNGenerator.R`.

+For each of these CP-nets, 10 dominance queries were generated.
+The 10 dominance queries for the `CPN.npd.k.RData` CP-net can be found in the file `DQ.npd.k.RData`.
+A dominance query asks if 'o1>o2' is entailed.
+The 10 o1 outcomes are given in order in the vector `O1` (which has length *10 x n*).
+Similarly, the o2 outcomes are given in vector `O2`.

+Each of these 1000 queries were then answered by the 13 different dominance testing functions described above.
+The result and performance of these functions, when answering the 10 queries for the CP-net `CPN.npd.k.RData`, can be found in the following files:

+* **Rank Pruning, Rank Prioritisation** `Rank.R.npd.k.RData`
+* **Rank Pruning, Rank + Difference Prioritisation** `Rank.RDiff.npd.k.RData`
+* **Penalty Pruning, Penalty Prioritisation** `Pen.npd.k.RData`
+* **Suffix Fixing, Minimal Depth Prioritisation** `SF.npd.k.RData`
+* **Rank Pruning + Penalty Pruning, Rank Prioritisation** `Pen.Rank.R.npd.k.RData`
+* **Rank Pruning + Penalty Pruning, Rank + Difference Prioritisation** `Pen.Rank.RDiff.npd.k.RData`
+* **Rank Pruning + Penalty Pruning, Penalty Prioritisation** `Pen.Rank.P.npd.k.RData`
+* **Rank Pruning + Suffix Fixing, Rank Prioritisation** `Rank.SF.R.npd.k.RData`
+* **Rank Pruning + Suffix Fixing, Rank + Difference Prioritisation** `Rank.SF.RDiff.npd.k.RData`
+* **Penalty Pruning + Suffix Fixing, Penalty Prioritisation** `Pen.SF.npd.k.RData`
+* **Rank Pruning + Penalty Pruning + Suffix Fixing, Rank Prioritisation** `Pen.Rank.SF.R.npd.k.RData`
+* **Rank Pruning + Penalty Pruning + Suffix Fixing, Rank + Difference Prioritisation** `Pen.Rank.SF.RDiff.npd.k.RData`
+* **Rank Pruning + Penalty Pruning + Suffix Fixing, Penalty Prioritisation** `Pen.Rank.SF.P.npd.k.RData`

+Each of these files contains a list and two vectors, all of length 10.
+The list, `Result`, gives the outcomes of the 10 dominance queries, as found by this function (note: the `Result` list for all 13 functions sohuld be identical).
+The two vectors should end in `Count` and `Time`, the begining is determined by the function used.
+For example, `Pen.SF.npd.k.RData` countains {`Result`, `Pen.F.SUFF.Count`, `Pen.F.SUFF.Time`}.
+This prefix is indicative of the function used, though some contain naming conventions from previous versions of this experiment, e.g. the F in the given example.
+The `Count` vector gives the number of outcomes considered in each of the 10 queries before an answer cound be determined (when using the given dominance testing function).
+The `Time` vector gives the time elapsed before an answer cound be determined, for each of the 10 queries (when using the given dominance testing function).

+Note that the data given is not complete.
+For the non-binary case (`d=5`), the experiments have not completed in the following cases.
+Suffix fixing for `n=7,8`.
+Penalty pruning for `n=8`.
+Penalty pruning + suffix fixing for `n=8`.
+Thus, these results are not included in the file.
+Once they have completed, the results files will be added.
+As you will see from the data/plots, these three functions perform significantly worse than the others.
+That is, they take considerably longer on average to answer dominance queries, which is why these experiments in particular have not yet completed.

 **REFERENCES**\
 Allen, T.E., Goldsmith, G., Justice, H.E., Mattei, N., and Raines, K. (2016).
 Generating CP-nets Uniformly at Random. *Proc. of 30th Annual Converence of the Association for the Advancement of Artificial Intelligence*, pages 872-878, Arizona, USA.